maximilian-lewald/Smart-watering-system/README.md

 # Smart-watering-system
+(work in progess)
-Controller board to drive a water pump via Apple Homekit
+Controller board to drive a water pump via Apple Homekit.